 4. Taking Your Finger Off the Pulse

 You will need someone to take ownership of these surveys to ensure they do go out regularly.
 Because pulse surveys go out so frequently then you can find that response rates go through peaks and troughs across the year.
 Don’t get despondent if you see a dip!

-5. Digesting the Data
+5. Digesting the Data from Engagement Surveys

-Engagement may be an overused term but it still has a key role to play in the working life of all organisations.
+Engagement may be an overused term but it has a key role to play in the working life of all organisations.
 Unless you prefer the dictatorial approach, it is well worth utilising the information you have available to you (your employees’ opinions) to help direct your efforts in making changes to how your working practices, benefits and culture impact on your employees’ work satisfaction.